ioccc-src/winner/bugs.md

 missing.
 You might consider looking at the [archive](/archive) as a good place to find them.

+## STATUS: missing or dead link - please provide them

+This is as they sound: a link is either missing or it's no longer valid.
+In many cases the [Internet Wayback Machine](https://web.archive.org) will be very useful but there happens to be numerous links that this is not helpful.
+In other cases the URL has changed.
+Some of these have been discovered by the Internet Wayback Machine with the orange status.

+### Statuses of Internet Wayback Machine archive:

+- Green (3xx): redirect (this has been used to find changes in URL).
+- Orange (4xx): not found etc.
+- Blue: this is a good link (but note that this doesn't mean that it's correct!).

+The archive website will tell you if the link was never captured.

 ## STATUS: INABIAF - please **DO NOT** fix
 ### INABIAF: It's not a bug it's a feature :-)

-Entries with this status should NOT be touched (unless they have another status that suggests that issue can be changed): they are system specific by design or are other things that are not actually bugs even if they appear to be.
+Entries with this status should NOT be touched (unless they have another status that suggests that _that_ issue can be changed): they are system specific by design or are other things that are not actually bugs even if they appear to be.
 But are noteworthy nonetheless.

 NOTE: the definition of this status changed over time.
 At one point it was when something was noted by the author, the judges, a consequence of earlier